ZilvinasAbr/next-typesafe/packages/next-typesafe/README.md

 # next-typesafe

+> ⚠️ **Early Beta Warning**: This package is in early beta.
+APIs may change frequently and breaking changes may occur in minor versions.
+Use with caution in production environments.

 **Bring full type-safety to Next.js App Router pages with automatic type generation and runtime validation.**

 `next-typesafe` provides a type-safe wrapper for Next.js pages that validates route parameters and search parameters at runtime using Zod schemas, while automatically generating TypeScript interfaces for your routes.